AmplifiedHuman/comic-maker/README.md

 ![XML](readme-resources/xml.png)

 Importing XML that has invalid syntax or invalid properties / colours will prompt an error popup to notify the user and default properties will be used.
-We made sure that the window is scrollable when there are a lot of errors.
+We made sure that the window is scrollable when there are a lot of errors (if there's any) for easier debugging and troubleshooting.

 ### Reordering Panels